Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Author

-Catharine Wood had an illegitimate son Philip in 1861, another, James, followed in 1866, fathers not known.
-In the 1871 census she was living with her brother Samuel (my g/grandfather) and her two sons in Catherine Wheel Yard.
-Also in the Yard that year was Avery Thatcher who was born in Long Whitting, Berkshire, he was a general labourer.
+Catherine had an illegitimate son Philip in 1861 and another son followed in 1866.
+In the 1871 census she was living with her brother, yet another Samuel (my g/grandfather) and her two sons in Catherine Wheel Yard.
+Also in the Yard that year was Avery THATCHER who was born in Long Whitting in Berkshire, he was a general labourer, they married in 1876.

 Top

-In the 1881 census Martha Alice was working for undertaker and builder James and Frances Barnes at 95 High Street, next to the Yard.
+In 1881 census Martha Alice was working for undertaker and builder James and Frances BARNES at 95 High Street, next to the Yard.
 In 1886 she married Philip Wood.
-In the 1891 census they had moved to Isleworth and in 1901 and 1911 the family were living at 9 South Western Terrace, Brentford, Philip was a foreman packer.
-A newspaper cutting shows Martha Wood's (nee Towe) death aged 94 on December 10th (in 1957 I think) indicating that her husband Philip had died 12 years before, he had worked for Pears for 46 years from the age of 12 and was responsible for starting the canteen there!
-Martha had a stroke during the war and had been confined to a chair ever since, about 15 years.
-She had lived in Isleworth for 72 years.
+In the 1891 census they had moved to Isleworth and in 1901 the family were living at 9 South Western Terrace, Brentford, Philip was a foreman packer.
+He later worked at Pears soap factory where he was credited with starting the canteen.

-In 1887 Philip’s younger brother James married Alice’s younger sister Florence, they were living at 26 Catherine Wheel Yard in 1891 with their two sons James and Albert.
-James was a Great Western railway shunter.
-In 1901 they had moved to no 41 with three more children, Florence’s single sister Emily was also living with them.
+A year later in 1887 Philip's younger brother James, a GW railway shunter, married Martha Alice's younger sister Florence, in 1891 they were living at 26 Catherine Wheel Yard, with their two sons James and Albert.
+In 1901 they had moved to number 41 with three more children and Florence's single sister Emily also living with them.
+In 1890 Samuel married Elizabeth LEAR and they moved to Distillery road, Twyford Abbey, Ealing, Brentford.
+In the first quarter of 1892 their only child, Edward James Wood, was born.

 Top